Abunux/Pulseaudio-Switch-Profile-Indicator/README.md

-# paspi
-Pulseaudio Switch Profile Indicator (PASPI)
+# Pulseaudio Switch Profile Indicator (PASPI)

-A simple tray indicator to quickly change pulseaudio profile (for example, to switch easily to HDMI when watching a movie)
+A simple tray indicator to quickly change pulseaudio profile (for example, to switch easily to HDMI when watching a movie).

- Works with more than one sound card
+ Works with more than one sound card.

 Dependencies :
 --------------